nygeek/drive_inspector/README.md

 This tool constructs a UNIX-like path from the root to a terminal node to concisely describe a file.
 The root, which Drive shows as 'My Drive,' is represented as '/' in this system.
+This path is only notional and there are several nonintuitive behaviors.

+The most surprising behavior is a consequence of two properties:

+1. A node may have more than one parent
+2. When returning a node, the Drive API may return the parent nodes in a different order on separate calls

+As a consequence, two distinct attempts to construct the path to a node may return different paths.

 If a node is owned by another user, the root is represented using a tilde, the user's email address, and an ellipsis '/.../' to suggest